Jacksonville Sex Offense Lawyer

 There is nothing scarier than being accused of a sex offense.
 The stigma of a sex abuse allegation alone can ruin a person's life.
-It is important to have experienced sex offense criminal defense lawyers to help you through this hazardous process.
+It is important to have an experienced sex offense criminal defense lawyer to help you through this hazardous process.
 We have represented parents, family members, and friends wrongfully accused of sexual offenses against children and adults.
 The State often files charges based on nothing but the word of one person, even when that one person has given continuous inconsistent statements about what they say happened.

 Often, the listed victim is so young that the statements are molded by law enforcement, child protection team members, counselors or disgruntled family members.
 Sometimes, allegations are based on nothing but a so-called expert's opinion that injuries could have only come from sexual contact.
 Because the stakes are so high and the evidence that prosecutors have is often so little, yet so stigmatizing, sex offense cases can be some of the most taxing cases we defend.
-It is extremely important that you speak to an experienced criminal defense attorney right away.
+It is extremely important that you speak to an experienced Jacksonville criminal defense attorney right away.
 Give us a call to discuss your sex offense case.

 What if all they have is hearsay?